Latex Mattress Pros and Cons

 Much like the eco-INSTITUT certification, this checks for low emission levels and little to no volatile organic compounds being off gassed in the end product.
 Greenguard Gold is also concerned with protecting vulnerable populations, so they try to keep people like the elderly and children safe.

 Global Organic Textile Standard

-This is important for your latex mattress too because it will certify that the natural wool or cotton cover on your mattress was indeed organic.
+This is important for latex mattresses too because it will certify that the natural wool or cotton cover on your all natural latex mattress was indeed organic.
 The GOTS certification also has two types of labels - made with organic, meaning it contains at least 70% organic materials and organic, meaning it contains at least 95% or more organic materials.